2012–13 Michigan Wolverines men's basketball team

 The 2012–13 Michigan Wolverines men's basketball team represented the University of Michigan during the 2012–13 NCAA Division I men's basketball season.
 The team played its home games in Ann Arbor, Michigan, at the Crisler Center.
 This season marked the team's 96th consecutive year as a member of the Big Ten Conference, and it is occasionally referred to as "Team 96".
 The team was led by sixth-year head coach John Beilein.

-As the defending 2011–12 Big Ten Conference men's basketball season regular season co-champions, the Wolverines finished fourth in the conference in 2012–13 and as National Runner-up in the 2013 NCAA Division I men's basketball tournament after losing in the championship game to Louisville.
-Louisville's win was later vacated due to the 2015 University of Louisville basketball sex scandal.
+As the defending 2011–12 Big Ten Conference men's basketball season regular season co-champions, the Wolverines finished fourth in the conference in 2012–13 and as National Runner-up in the 2013 NCAA Division I men's basketball tournament after losing in the championship game to Louisville (Louisville's championship was later vacated due to a sex scandal, which ruled multiple players ineligible).
 The team achieved a 31–8 record, the most wins by the program in 20 seasons.

 Following the 2011–12 season, the team lost graduating senior captains Zack Novak and Stu Douglass, who moved on to professional basketball careers in Europe.
 The incoming class of Mitch McGary, Glenn Robinson III and Nik Stauskas was ranked among the best classes in the nation by the media.
 With its new lineup, the team matched the greatest starts in school history.
 Starting the season with 11 consecutive wins matched the best start since Michigan's 1989 national champions, the 1988–89 team.
 At 16–0, Michigan matched its best start since the last repeat Big Ten Regular season championship, the 1985–86 team, tying a school record.
 Reaching 19–1 set a record for the best start in school history.
 The team also reached the number one position in the AP Poll for the first time since the Fab Five 1992–93 team.
 The team entered February with a 20–1 record (7–1 Big Ten), but with an injury to eventual B1G All-Defensive selection Jordan Morgan and a stretch of games against its strongest conference opponents, Michigan lost three out of four games.
 The team closed the season with a 5–5 run to finish tied for fourth in the conference and won one game in the Big Ten tournament before being eliminated.